MobsLab/SleepScoringOnline/BCI-Interface.md

 * remaining above the threshold for a duration between the minimum and the maximum duration
 * Respecting refractory time between 2 detections.
 All these parameters can be set by the user on the Delta Detection panel.
 It is also possible to set multiplicative pre-factors for each PFC deep and PFC sup LFP signals.
-Check Online Simulation page to see how to to compute optimal values for these parameters to enhance the detection precision. (https://github.com/MobsLab/DeltaFeedBack/wiki/Signal-processing).
+Check Pre-Processing chapter in Online Simulation page to see how to to compute optimal values for these parameters to enhance the detection precision. (https://github.com/MobsLab/DeltaFeedBack/wiki/Simulation-Online).
 Check Results page to see how detections results are saved (https://github.com/MobsLab/DeltaFeedBack/wiki/Results).